 Then, based off of your meal plan, create a grocery list.
 Creating a grocery list helps to prevent impulse purchases when at the store and also helps you to stick to your plan for healthy eating.

 When at the store, use coupons and rewards cards and purchase store brand items.
 Consider going to multiple grocery stores based on special deals and sales.
 Buy meat when it is on sale and freeze it for later use.

 Try not to purchase pre-washed and chopped items.
 You will save money by washing and cutting the items on your own once at home.

-Decide if and where you are willing to spend a little extra money (ex. organic versus conventional).
-If you want to purchase organic produce, but want to stay within your budget, then only choose organic when you will be consuming the peel or skin of that food item such as an apple).
+Decide if and where you are willing to spend a little extra money on organic versus conventional products.
+If you want to purchase organic produce, but want to stay within your budget, then only choose organic when you will be consuming the peel or skin of that food item (such as an apple).

 For example, consider slicing an onion and red skin potato and sautéing them in a skillet with olive oil and pepper.
 Try chopping a zucchini or squash and baking in the oven with an Italian dressing glaze.

 Consider joining a local co-op, visiting a farmer’s market or growing a small garden at home as ways to eat healthier and save money.